springmeyer/shapely.js/README.md

-# Shapely.js
+# shapely.js

 FFI Bindings to [libgeos](http://trac.osgeo.org/geos/).
-Inspired by [Shapely in python ](http://toblerity.org/shapely/manual.html).
+Inspired by [Shapely in python](http://toblerity.org/shapely/manual.html).

 EXPERIMENTAL ONLY.
 No current releases.

-This module is an investigation in these questions:
+This is an investigation into these questions:

- - How feasible is it to develop stable, cross platform, and reasonably fast bindings to a C API using node-ffi, ref, ffi-generation, and node-weak?
+ - How feasible is it to develop stable, cross platform, and reasonably fast node.js bindings to a C API using node-ffi, ref, ffi-generation, and node-weak?
- - What does a good Javascript API look like that leverages the power of libgeos but hides the complexity?
+ - What does a good Javascript API look like that leverages libgeos but hides the complexity?
- - How much slower is an ffi-based approach than native calls in C++ and pure JS based geometry ops?
+ - How does an ffi-based approach perform compared to native calls in C++ or pure JS based geometry ops?

 ## Requires